Ochsenhausen Abbey

 Ochsenhausen Abbey (formerly Ochsenhausen Priory; Reichskloster or Reichsabtei Ochsenhausen) was a Benedictine monastery in Ochsenhausen in the district of Biberach in Baden-Württemberg, Germany.

 History

-The traditional story of the foundation, in which there may be some elements of truth, is that in the 9th century there was a nunnery here called "Hohenhusen", which was abandoned at the time of the Hungarian invasions in the early 10th century.
+The traditional story of the foundation, in which there may be some elements of truth, is that in the 9th century, there was a nunnery here called "Hohenhusen", which was abandoned at the time of the Hungarian invasions in the early 10th century.
 A ploughing ox later turned up a chest of valuables buried by the nuns before their flight, and the monastery of Ochsenhausen was founded on that spot.

-The first Abbey Church of Ochsenhausen was in fact dedicated in 1093.
+The first Abbey Church of Ochsenhausen was dedicated in 1093.
 The monastery was initially a priory of St. Blaise's Abbey in the Black Forest, but gained the status of an independent abbey in 1391.
 In 1495 it became Reichsfrei (territorially independent).
+A pipe organ was built at the abbey by Daniel Hayl the elder in the years 1599-1603.

-The abbey was secularised in 1803 and in 1806 its territories were absorbed into the Kingdom of Württemberg.
+The abbey was secularised in 1803 (after the Reichsdeputationshauptschluss) and Ochsenhausen became a secular Sovereign Principality for Franz Georg von Metternich and in 1806 its territories were absorbed into the Kingdom of Württemberg.